Raptors rally past Bucks for first Finals appearance

-TORONTO - Kawhi Leonard scored 27 points, grabbed 17 rebounds and added seven assists, and the Toronto Raptors rallied past the Milwaukee Bucks 100-94 to advance to the NBA Finals for the first time in franchise history.
+Leonard returned, and the game was in good hands.
+He finished with 27 points — seven in the fourth quarter — a career-best 17 rebounds and seven assists.

+“Just one possession at a time,” Leonard said, describing the comeback.
+“We kept fighting the whole game.”

-The Raptors won the best-of-seven series 4-2 and will open the Finals on Thursday night in Toronto against the Golden State Warriors.
+The Raptors, who lost the first two games of the Eastern Conference finals before winning four straight, will open the NBA Finals at home on Thursday night against the Golden State Warriors.

+“It’s still surreal to me right now,” Leonard said.
+“But this is what we’ve been striving for all season.
+It’s not over yet.”

 Pascal Siakam added 18 points, Kyle Lowry had 17 and Fred VanVleet scored 14 for the Raptors.

+Lowry has been through many playoff failures in seven years with the Raptors.

+“It means a lot to me,” Lowry said.
+“We beat a really good team in Milwaukee.
+But I’m not satisfied yet.
+Our goal is to win the NBA championship.”

-Giannis Antetokounmpo had 21 points and 11 rebounds for the Bucks.
+Giannis Antetokounmpo had 21 points and 11 rebounds for the Bucks, who had the NBA’s best record (60-22) during the regular season.
 Brook Lopez added 18 points with nine rebounds and three blocks, Khris Middleton had 14 points, Ersan Ilyasova 13, and Malcolm Brogdon and George Hill 10 each.

-The Bucks led by as many as 15 points in the third quarter, but the lead had dwindled to five entering the fourth.
+“This hurts,” Bucks coach Mike Budenholzer said.
+“But what they did in the playoffs tonight against a really good Toronto Raptors team, and to get to the Eastern Conference finals, the regular season, a special season for us.
+We feel like we’re just getting started.”

+“We have to get better as a team and get better as individuals,” Antetokounmpo said.
+“This is the beginning of a long journey for us.”

+“You can tell from the way he plays,” Antetokounmpo said of the 2014 Finals MVP.
+“He has so much patience, he knows what we wants to do, he has faith in himself and he has been in the Finals before.”

-Serge Ibaka’s dunk tied the game at 78 with 10:31 to play, and Siakam’s jumper and VanVleet’s 3-pointer capped a 10-0 run to give Toronto a five-point lead.
+Serge Ibaka’s dunk tied the game at 78 with 10:31 to play in the game, and Siakam’s jumper and VanVleet’s 3-pointer capped a 10-0 run to give Toronto a five-point lead.

-Lowry’s steal and Leonard’s dunk increased the lead to eight with 6:46 remaining.
+A key play was Lowry’s steal and his handoff to Leonard, who dunked to increase the lead to eight with 6:46 remaining.

 The Bucks came back with a 7-0 run to pull within one point on Antetokounmpo’s layup with 5:19 to play.

-Note: EditorsNote: Update 3: Remove “get” in 13th graf.